jacksen-ng/fast-api/README.md

 >[!NOTE]
 >Please use MacOS environment to proceed.

-1. First, download the **app** folder and follow the process below:
+1. First, download the *zip* file and follow the process below:
     ```bash
     cd
     cd Downloads